Employee Handbook, Part One

 You will be evaluated on an annual basis, per your current employee contract, tenure, or probationary status.
 Evaluations are intended to help improve work effectiveness.

 All employment verifications need to be submitted in writing.
-When a request has been received, the Office of the Deputy Superintendent will respond in writing to verify employment.
+When a request has been received, the Human Resources Office will respond in writing to verify employment.

 Name and Address Change Requests

-If you are seeking to change your name or address of record, you must submit a written request to the Deputy Superintendent’s Office.
+If you are seeking to change your name or address of record, you must submit a written request to the Human Resources Office.

 A certified staff member may terminate their employment upon 30-days’ written notice without explanation.
 A non-certified staff member may terminate their employment with two weeks’ written notice.